adsrmk/vitepress-latest/docs/en/reference/lcp.md

 ## Improve LCP
 If your LCP is slow, focus on these high-impact optimizations:

-- Prioritize the LCP image: Use link rel="preload" or the fetchpriority="high" attribute on your main hero image so the browser knows to download it immediately.
+- Prioritize the LCP Image: Use link rel="preload" or the fetchpriority="high" attribute on your main hero image so the browser knows to download it immediately.
 - Optimize Server Response: Use a Content Delivery Network (CDN) and caching to reduce TTFB.
-- [Compress Images](/compressor): Serve images in modern formats like WebP or AVIF and ensure they are sized correctly for the user's screen.
+- Compress Images: Serve images in modern formats like WebP or AVIF and ensure they are sized correctly for the user's screen.
 - Eliminate Render-Blocking JS/CSS: Ensure that heavy scripts aren't stopping the browser from painting the main content.